-Sense-making and meaning-making are two terms that are often confused or used interchangeably, but they have distinct meanings.
+Sense-making and meaning-making are often conflated or used interchangeably, but they have distinct meanings.

 Sense-making